Click here for troubleshooting tips.

 - AppMon Web Server Agent installer

-Classic Agent The Apache Agent doesn't communicate with the Collector directly, but through the Web Server Master Agent, which should be started first, before starting NGINX Agent.
-See the Architecture section on the Web Server Master Agent Configuration page for details.
+The NGINX Agent doesn't communicate with the Collector directly, but through the Web Server Master Agent.

-AppMon Agent The Apache Agent communicate with the Collector directly.
+The NGINX Agent communicates with the Collector directly.
 Web Server Master Agent is not needed.
-See Configuration.
+See AppMon Agent configuration.

 As NGINX offers no user-facing API for interfacing with its functionality programmatically, the NGINX Agent needs to be started in a somewhat non-typical way.
 The following factors are involved: